IBM-ICP4D/monitoring-utils/docs/Monitoring.md

 ```
 {
-  "image"           - Image to be used.
-Format "<docker-registry>/<image_name>:<tag>.
+  "image"           - Image to be used (string).
+Format is "<docker-registry>/<image_name>:<tag>.
-  "name"            - Name of the monitor.
+  "name"            - Name of the monitor (string, required).
+Must be unique per CPD instance.
 Underscores are not allowed.
-The name of the monitor cronjob will be name + "-cronjob"
+The name of the monitor cronjob will be <name + "-cronjob"> if applicable.
-  "schedule"        - Schedule for the cronjob, in cron expression format
+  "schedule"        - Schedule for the cronjob, in cron expression format (string).
+Currently, only every 10th minute (*/10 * * * *) is supported.
-  "command"         - Command to be run when cronjob gets scheduled
+  "command"         - Command to be run when cronjob gets scheduled (array of strings)
-  "args"            - Arguments for the above command
+  "args"            - Arguments for the above command (array of strings)
-  "service_account" - Service account for the monitor cronjob
+  "service_account" - Service account for the monitor cronjob (string)
-  "env_vars"        - Environment variables
+  "env_vars"        - Environment variables (array of EnvVar objects)
-  "working_dir"     - Working directory
+  "working_dir"     - Working directory (string)
-  "event_types"     - Types of events that are being monitored. (see below)
+  "event_types"     - Types of events that are being monitored (array of EventType objects). (see below)
-  "volumes"         - Volumes
+  "volumes"         - Volumes (array of Volume objects)
-  "volume_mounts"   - Volume mounts
+  "volume_mounts"   - Volume mounts  (array of VolumeMount objects).
+Available starting in CPD 4.8.
-  "resources"       - Resource requirements for the monitor cronjob.
-Avaialble starting in CPD 4.7.
+  "resources"       - Resource requirements for the monitor cronjob (ResourceRequirements object).
+Available starting in CPD 4.7.
 }
 ```

 By default, the zen-service-broker-secret volumes are mounted to the cronjob (no need to mount them again as part of the above config setup).
 They're available as follows: